-After upgrading Ruby to 1.8.6 and Rails to 2.0.2 I ran intro problems with my installed gems.
-My application couldn’t find any of the installed gems anymore!
-The gem list command returned the installed gems like you would expect and even the ./script/console environment in my Rails application found the gems I needed but requiring a gem in one of my controllers like:
+After upgrading Ruby to 1.8.6 and Rails to 2.0.2 I ran into problems with my installed gems.
+The application no longer detected any of the installed gems.
+The gem list command and the ./script/console environment found the gems without issues, but ‘requiring’ a gem in one a controller failed.

-It took ages to find out what the problem was.
-My GEM_PATH variable—this is where RubyGems looks for the installed gems - was set.
-I could find the gem from everywhere, except from within the controllers in my application.
-However, it did work fine when I ran the WEBrick server but when using my LightTPD production server everything went fubar.
+It took me too long to debug the problem.
+My GEM_PATH variable—this is where RubyGems looks—was set.
+I could find the gem from everywhere, except from the controllers in my application.
+All worked fine when I ran the WEBrick server, but my LightTPD production environment was fubar.

 Turned out I forgot to tell LightTPD to use the new GEM_PATH, other than the default one.
-You can do this in the LightTPD configuration file.
-Maybe I changed the gem installation directory as I build RubyGems from source without knowing?
+This is set in the LightTPD configuration file.
+Maybe I changed the gem installation directory as I built RubyGems from source?
 Add the following to your LightTPD configuration file (change the paths where needed) and reload the server.

-That’s it, Suffix is now happily running the latest Ruby on Rails version.
+Finally, my blog is now happily running the latest Ruby on Rails.